- Risk Factors

 Radiculopathy is a term that describes a group of symptoms that can develop with nerve compression.
 These symptoms often appear along the nerve pathway, away from the original location of the compression.
 The group of radiculopathy symptoms can include:

 - Unexpected muscle weakness

 - Numbness or tingling sensation

-Maintaining poor posture, not stretching correctly or carrying extra pounds all increase the burden placed on the neck and back, which is why the flexible lumbar spine in the lower back and cervical spine in the neck are most prone to damage.
-While you cannot avoid aging, there are certain lifestyle choices you can make to help improve the overall health of your spine.
+Maintaining poor posture, not stretching correctly or carrying extra pounds all increase the burden placed on the neck and back, which is why the flexible lumbar (lower) spine and cervical (upper) spine in the neck are most prone to damage.
+There are certain lifestyle choices you can make to help improve the overall health of your spine.
 These prevention methods include:

 Sometimes even the best prevention plans do not always help you avoid nerve compression in the spine.
-If you are experiencing radiculopathy, your doctor can recommend a series of nonsurgical treatments to help you find pain relief.
+If you are experiencing radiculopathy, your doctor can recommend a series of nonsurgical treatments, such as medication and physical therapy, to help you find pain relief.

-However, if months of conservative treatments have not altered your level of pain, you should consider the minimally invasive spine surgery at Laser Spine Institute.
-Our minimally invasive spine surgery has been used to treat degenerative spine conditions and nerve compression and has helped more than 75,000 patients find relief from chronic neck and back pain.
+However, if months of conservative treatments have not been effective, you should consider the minimally invasive spine surgery at Laser Spine Institute.
+Our minimally invasive spine surgery has been used to treat degenerative spine conditions and nerve compression and has helped thousands of patients find relief from chronic neck and back pain.
 For many patients with radiculopathy, a decompression procedure is recommended to remove a small piece of the damaged spine from pinching the nerve root.
-In some cases, a stabilization surgery is needed to add stability to the spine and relieve pressure on the pinched nerve.
+In some cases, a minimally invasive stabilization surgery is recommended to add stability to the spine and relieve pressure on the pinched nerve.